MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Create-Microsoft-Dynamics-NAV-Users.md

    4. Choose the **OK** button.
 The **ACS Access Status** changes to **Pending**.
 It will change to **Active** after the user successfully logs in.

-7. To create a new user for Office 365 authentication, follow this step:
+7. To create a new user for Microsoft 365 authentication, follow this step:

-   -   On the **Office 365 Authentication** FastTab, in the **Authentication Email** field, specify the Microsoft account that this user uses to access Office 365 and SharePoint.
-The authentication email address must be the organizational email account that the users log in to Office 365 with, such as an account from Azure Active Directory \(Azure AD\).
+   -   On the **Office 365 Authentication** FastTab, in the **Authentication Email** field, specify the Microsoft account that this user uses to access Microsoft 365 and SharePoint.
+The authentication email address must be the organizational email account that the users log in to Microsoft 365 with, such as an account from Azure Active Directory \(Azure AD\).

-        The [!INCLUDE[nav_server](includes/nav_server_md.md)] instance must be configured to accept the relevant credential types that support integration with Office 365, such as Azure AD.
+        The [!INCLUDE[nav_server](includes/nav_server_md.md)] instance must be configured to accept the relevant credential types that support integration with Microsoft 365, such as Azure AD.
 For more information, see [Users and Credential Types](Users-and-Credential-Types.md).

         When you specify an email address, the **Authentication Status** field changes to **Inactive**.
-When the user logs in to Office 365, the authentication status changes to **Active**.
+When the user logs in to Microsoft 365, the authentication status changes to **Active**.

 8. Open the **User Groups** FastTab to define which user groups the user is a member of.
 User groups are an easy way to manage permissions.
 For more information, see [Managing  User Groups](managing-user-groups.md).